ZacharyChim/atzack/content/posts/2019-03-16--w3schools-responsive-nav/index.md

 }
 ```

+There is only one function in the JavaScript, the `toggleNav`.
 When the icon is clicked, this function will be triggered.
-We get the `myTopnav` element through `document.getElementById` and check if its `className` has only the `topnav` class, if true, we add the ` responsive` (note that there is a space) class; otherwise, reset it to `topnav` .
+We get the `myTopnav` element through `document.getElementById` and check if its `className` has only the `topnav` class, if true, we add the ` responsive` (note that there is a space in front of the class name) class; otherwise, reset it to the `topnav`.
 Adding the `responsive` class is to display all navigation items, as we discussed above in the css section.
-Without the `responsive` class, only the navigation icon and the home page link are shown.
+Without the `responsive` class, only the navigation icon and the home link are shown.

 This is a common approach to implement a responsive navigation.
 If you want to know more about other navigation menus, the following two are worth taking a look at:

-1. [Side Navigation](https://www.w3schools.com/howto/howto_js_sidenav.asp): by changing the `width` of the navigation; The slide-in effect is achieved by the `transition` property.
+1. [Slide-in Side Navigation](https://www.w3schools.com/howto/howto_js_sidenav.asp): changing the `width` of the navigation; The slide-in effect is achieved by the `transition` property.
-2. [Full screen Overlay Navigation](https://www.w3schools.com/howto/howto_js_fullscreen_overlay.asp): by chang the `width` and the `height`; change the `width` of the navigation to slide in; change the `height` to slide down.
-The slide-in/down effect is also achieved by the `transition` property.
+2. [Full screen Overlay Navigation](https://www.w3schools.com/howto/howto_js_fullscreen_overlay.asp): Changing the `width` and the `height` of the navigation; change the `width` to slide in; change the `height` to slide down.
+The slide in and down effects are also achieved by the `transition` property.

 The code for the W3Schools series is available on GitHub: [W3Schools GitHub](https://github.com/ZacharyChim/W3Schools)